tukilp21/Ubuntu18.04/README.md

 # Ubuntu18.04
 My new journey on exploring Ubuntu18.04

-It was originally set up for my TA roles for ECE4078: INtelligent robotics at Monash Uni
+It was originally set up for my TA roles for ECE4078: Intelligent robotics at Monash Uni

 However, things are getting exciting and I have always wanted to learn ROS+Gazebo so why not.